juberrahman/DataScience-and-MachineLearning/Automated Budgeting: ML Pipeline/README.md

 ## The features in this dataset
 Our goal is to predict the probability that a certain label is attached to a budget line item.
 Each row in the budget has mostly free-form text features, except for the two below that are noted as float.
 Any of the fields may or may not be empty

-FTE float - If an employee, the percentage of full-time that the employee works.
+FTE float - If an employee, the percentage of full-time that the employee works.<br>
-Facility_or_Department - If expenditure is tied to a department/facility, that department/facility.
+Facility_or_Department - If expenditure is tied to a department/facility, that department/facility.<br>
-Function_Description - A description of the function the expenditure was serving.
+Function_Description - A description of the function the expenditure was serving.<br>
-Fund_Description - A description of the source of the funds.
+Fund_Description - A description of the source of the funds.<br>
-Job_Title_Description - If this is an employee, a description of that employee's job title.
+Job_Title_Description - If this is an employee, a description of that employee's job title.<br>
-Location_Description - A description of where the funds were spent.
+Location_Description - A description of where the funds were spent.<br>
-Object_Description - A description of what the funds were used for.
+Object_Description - A description of what the funds were used for.<br>
-Position_Extra - Any extra information about the position that we have.
+Position_Extra - Any extra information about the position that we have.<br>
-Program_Description - A description of the program that the funds were used for.
+Program_Description - A description of the program that the funds were used for.<br>
-SubFund_Description - More detail on Fund_Description
+SubFund_Description - More detail on Fund_Description<br>
-Sub_Object_Description - More detail on Object_Description
+Sub_Object_Description - More detail on Object_Description<br>
-Text_1 - Any additional text supplied by the district.
+Text_1 - Any additional text supplied by the district.<br>
-Text_2 - Any additional text supplied by the district.
+Text_2 - Any additional text supplied by the district.<br>
-Text_3 - Any additional text supplied by the district.
+Text_3 - Any additional text supplied by the district.<br>
-Text_4 - Any additional text supplied by the district.
+Text_4 - Any additional text supplied by the district.<br>
 Total float - The total cost of the expenditure.

 ## The labels in this dataset